 - Study Zillow and MLS listings to see locations and figures of sales.

 - Physical drive-thrus of neighborhoods to see house styles, number of For Sale signs

 - Attend foreclosure auctions in different Tennessee counties

 - Leverage social media to identify potential properties

-- Try creative methods to find undervalued properties beyond the MSL
+- Try creative methods to find undervalued properties beyond the MLS

-- Join online hard money communities and see which lenders are offering low rates, good terms, etc
+- Join online hard money communities and see which lenders offer low rates, good terms, etc.

 - Go to real estate conferences and network with lenders, wholesalers, etc.

 Specialize in and become a master of a specific housing type:

 Focus on 3br/2b single-family homes between 1500-2500 sq feet